 Error 407: Wget Proxy Authentication Required

-Wget's Error 407 means your proxy server requires authentication, so providing valid credentials will fix the issue.
+Wget's Error 407 means your proxy server requires authentication.
+Providing valid credentials will fix this issue.
 The basic authentication credentials include a username and password.
 You can specify them directly in your command using the --proxy-user

 and --proxy-password